NikosMav/NikosMav/README.md

 - Tableau, RStudio

 ## 🚀 Current Focus
-- Building robust and maintainable software solutions using Agile methodologies.
+- Building robust and maintainable software solutions and developing new features.
 - Exploring advancements in AI/ML and integrating them into practical applications.
 - Developing web-based tools and visualizations to address real-world challenges.